void

 czestochowa.jpg

-Częstochowa and the Mother of God from there is invoked by the mayor of Liskowiec when he explains how poorly the only cow in the village is.
+Częstochowa and the Mother of God from there is invoked by the mayor of Liskowiec when he explains how badly off the only cow in the village is.

 Background

-Częstochowa is a city in Southern Poland, known as a pilgrim destination due to the Black Madonna, a painting in the monastery of Jasna Góra.
+Częstochowa is a city in southern Poland, known as a pilgrimage destination due to the Black Madonna, a painting in the monastery of Jasna Góra.

 Quote(s) from the novel